KeithDHo/CSE110Lab01/index.md

 ```

 ### Hobbies
 Aside from education and professions, my hobbies include watching TV shows on Netflix and playing games.
 I have recently finish the Netflix shows, *The Irregulars* and *Schitt's Creek*.
+I enjoy playing *League of Legends* and *Genshin Impact*.

 ### Lab1 Screenshots
 [Here](./Screenshots/Lab1%20Part%202.1,%202.2%20.png) is my screenshot for the beginning of the lab.
 [Here](./Screenshots/Lab1%20gitignore.png) is my screenshot for the staged commit part.